UAVmatrix/uavcast-pro-docs/docs/pages/raspberry/network.md

 Raspberry will still be able to use other interfaces, but priority the one you select.

 ##WiFi network
-You can search and connect wifi network from within UAVcast-Pro.
+You can search and connect wifi network from within uavcast.

 ##Interfaces
 Will populate all interfaces and show the current configuration, such as IP, Netmask, Gateway and if you want to enable/disable IPv6.